 We begin the day in Chitose, where we will make a stop at the Salmon Hometown Chitose Aquarium.
-You can learn about all about the life of salmon and observe them through a variety of exhibit rooms including an underwater room where you can watch the salmon swimming in the river Chitose and an aquarium that reproduces the bottom of Lake Shikotsu.
-From there, we continue to Shiraoi and the National Ainu Museum, home to over a thousand different artifacts related to the indigenous Ainu people.
-Then we travel to the Uyoro River which runs steadily through the green Shiraoi countryside.
-Against the flow of this river, hundreds of salmon swim energetically upstream, and the water is clear enough to make it easy for visitors to admire their progress as they observe this marvel of the natural world.
+You can learn about all about the life of salmon and observe them through a variety of exhibit rooms including an underwater room where you can view the Salmon Run in the river Chitose and an aquarium that reproduces the bottom of Lake Shikotsu.
+From there, we continue to Shiraoi and the Upopoy National Ainu Museum and Park, home to hundreds of different artifacts related to the indigenous Ainu people.
+In the park, you can freely observe different aspects of Ainu culture, explore a replica Ainu village, and try your hand at some of their traditional handicrafts.

-Today we will take a sightseeing tour of Sapporo City, beginning with browsing through Nijo Market, a public market featuring the freshest produce and seafood.
+This morning we continue to enjoy a tour of Sapporo with a visit to Okurayama Ski Jump Observatory for an incredible view of Sapporo.
 After, we will tour the Asahi Beer Hokkaido Brewery, the largest beer brewery in Sapporo, which produces one of Japan's most popular beers.
 Then we will travel to Otaru for a leisurely stroll through the port city's heritage district.
 As you walk up Sakaimachi Street, you can see Otaru's history in old Western-style fisheries, shops and houses.
 On the way, we'll explore Otaru's reputation for excellent glass craftsmanship at the Kitaichi Garasukan, where glassmakers transitioned from making simple glass fishing buoys to crafting fine glassware and artwork.
 At one end of Sakaimachi Street we'll discover the Music Box Museum, a cozy museum and shop selling a large collection of charming music boxes.
 After, we will take a walk along the Otaru Canal, which had once fallen into disrepair at the introduction of modern docking facilities, and has since been converted into a charming vintage promenade.
 Finally, we will make our way to the Otaru Sushi District, where you will be free to find your own sushi dinner from among the shops selling various kinds of sushi.

 Start off the day with a drive to Asahikawa and a visit to the Otokoyama Sake Brewery, where we can discover the production process behind one of Hokkaido's most popular sake brands, and taste the freshest sake brewed from Hokkaido's clean mineral water.
 Then we travel to Asahikawa Ramen Village to find some of Hokkaido's best ramen shops.
 After, we drive down to Sounkyo to see a pair of Hokkaido's most beautiful waterfalls.
 The Ginga, or "Galaxy" waterfall drapes over the rock like a white curtain, while the Ryusei "Shooting Star" waterfall rushes out from behind the rocks in the cliff face like a natural jetstream.